 ‘Only if we’re proven to be fit and healthy we’re allowed on board!’

 A briskly looking sailor tells us what the passengers got for dinner the night before they shipped out.
 Soup, stew with prunes and bread.
 ‘I would like some of that stew, but with fries.
 And pasta.
 And popcorn and an ice-cream’, Mirtha says.
 But before we get a taste of the stew, we need to visit the doctor.
 He checks if unwanted passengers accompany us, like lice and other parasites.
 Only if we’re proven to be fit and healthy are we allowed on board.
 A movie shows us how people get examined for pinkeye.
 ‘A toothpick in the eye!’
 Felix shouts out in horror.

 A strict looking office clerk asks us all kind of strange questions: ‘Can you read?
 Can you write?
 Are you a good worker?
 We answer them all with a yes.
 Finally the time has come: we’re boarding the ship.
 The kids are allowed to play old games as we are looking at the ocean, dreaming and pondering.
 Time flies so it seems, as the captain announces that we will be arriving in New York city shortly!
 Let’s hurry off the boat, before we’re back in Antwerp.

-‘It al went smoothly, although the luggage is quite heavy’
+‘It all went smoothly, although our luggage is quite heavy’